Hair loss in Black women

 50% of women will experience visible hair thinning by age 50.
 Hair thinning tends to be more common in Afro-American women.
-Black women are particularly prone to certain forms of hair loss, and two-thirds of them will notice hair thinning by age 50.
+Black women are particularly prone to certain forms of hair loss, and two-thirds will notice hair thinning by age 50.
 A recent study examining the causes and symptoms of hair loss in young people of color found that hair thinning was frequently accompanied by scalp pain, redness, tenderness, itching, scarring, and flaking.
-So what are the most common causes of hair loss in black women?
-What can you do to stop hair thinning and regrow healthy, beautiful hair?
+So, what are the most common causes of hair loss in black women?
+How can you stop hair thinning and regrow healthy, beautiful hair?

 What causes hair loss in black women?